awsdocs/amazon-kendra-developer-guide/doc_source/API_OneDriveConfiguration.md

 Required: Yes

  ** SecretArn **   <a name="Kendra-Type-OneDriveConfiguration-SecretArn"></a>
 The Amazon Resource Name \(ARN\) of an AWS Secrets Managersecret that contains the user name and password to connect to OneDrive\.
-The user namd should be the application ID for the OneDrive application, and the password is the application key for the OneDrive application\.
+The user name should be the application ID for the OneDrive application, and the password is the application key for the OneDrive application\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 1284\.
 Pattern: `arn:[a-z0-9-\.]{1,63}:[a-z0-9-\.]{0,63}:[a-z0-9-\.]{0,63}:[a-z0-9-\.]{0,63}:[^/].{0,1023}`